An audio source must be connected to your audio device audio input/s (DOH!).

 Where does external audio enter FL Studio? - Select external audio from the Mixer Input menus (shown above).
 Each Mixer track can receive one external stereo audio input.
 The Input menu displays a drop-down list from your selected audio device/s (mic, line, etc).
+These controls can also be mirrored on Playlist Tracks shown here.
 The screenshot above shows the audio device microphone (Mic 1) selected on Mixer Track 4.
 If you have more than one audio input to record, use multiple mixer tracks to receive each input.
-Click the icon in front of the Input menu to choose Pre vs Post effects recording.
-NOTE: On Windows, Input options will only be available if an ASIO audio device driver is being used and macOS you may also need to Aggregate your Audio Devices.

 How do I record audio? - There are two methods that can be used individually or together:

 Playlist - 1.
-Associate a Playlist lane with a Mixer track by Right-clicking the Playlist track header and selecting - Track mode > Audio track > Insert (link to the desired Mixer Track).
+Associate a Playlist Track lane with a Mixer Track by Right-Clicking the Playlist track header and selecting - Track mode > Audio track > Insert (link to the desired Mixer Track).
 2. Arm a Mixer track by clicking on the disk recording icon (see screenshot above).